Enjoy the Spanish sunshine on a family holiday to the Costa del Sol

 The sea is your playground while you're in the Costa del Sol.
 One of the advantages of taking the whole extended family for a group holiday in the Costa del Sol is that renting a boat can be more affordable.
 Go out on the water for a fun day trip, or try a number of different watersports.
 Stand-up paddleboarding, jet skis, banana boats and snorkelling are all popular activities that even young kids will enjoy.
 You can also join an organised boat trip.
 Dolphin-watching tours are a fun family activity.
 You can spot these playful creatures at any time of year, but they are most common between May and October.

-FAQs: Family holiday in Costa del Sol
+FAQs: Family Holidays in Costa del Sol